gravitl/netmaker-docs/integrating-non-native-devices.rst

 Netmaker manages Wireguard configurations through the Netclient and the Remote Access Client (RAC) installed on the hosts and on the external clients repectively.
 Basically Netmaker makes Wireguard configurations, which are inherently static, dynamic.
 As you setup and change your network, Netmaker propagates these changes in the configuration to the affected machines installed with either Netclient or RAC.

 However in some cases, it might not be ideal or even possible to install Netclient or RAC on your machine/device.
-In these cases Netmaker will rely on your intervention to manually set and change Wireguard configurations on these machines/devices when necessary.
+In these cases Netmaker will rely upon your intervention to manually set up and/or change Wireguard configurations on these machines/devices whenever necessary.

-Generating a Wireguard configuration file on Remote Access gateway
+Generating a Wireguard Configuration File on Remote Access Gateway
 ==================================

+Using only Wireguard, you can connect to a Netmaker network via a Remote Access gateway.

 For instructions on how to create a node as a Remote Access Gateway and on how to create/generate and get VPN configuration files, please refer to the "Ingress Gateway/External Clients" section under the "How-to-Guides".